-Preparing your manuscript for conversion to eBook.
+Preparing your manuscript for conversion to standard eBook file formats.

 The most important piece of advice we can offer is to keep it simple.
 Always bear in mind that the book will be read on a variety of different devices; mobile phones, Kindles, Nooks, PC’s, laptops, tablets etc. This means that the page sizes, font size etc will all be variable, so the original document must be clean and simple.